Metro area assessment results

 DNR Central Region identified regionally significant natural resource areas using habitat models.
 (See the entire assessment methods.)
 Based on this coarse filter assessment, it is estimated that approximately 280,000 acres of regionally significant habitat remain, which is 15% of the total land area in the seven-county metropolitan region.

-- Download the GIS shapefile results of the Regional Significant Ecological Assessment
+- Download the GIS geodatabase results of the Regional Significant Ecological Assessment

 Wetlands identified and ranked by this assessment: isolated wetlands larger than 25 acres; wetland complexes larger than 148 acres with specific buffer requirements; wetlands over 20 acres in size associated with dry, tall grass; wetland forest complexes, comprised of wetlands between 1 and 10 acres in size adjacent to forested areas; and wildlife lakes at least 50 acres in size, identified by the DNR?s shallow lakes program.